DataDog/hiring-engineers/answers.md

 - **_Then_**, when the machine tires and finally gives up all hope of connecting via private key, you can use ```vagrant ssh```, you'll be prompted for a password, which is ```vagrant```

-You don't necessarily need to run this to understand my approach to this exercise, as I've documented that below, but I wanted to include access to the environment 1. because that's what vagrant is for, and 2. in the case that you'd like to explore my environment with all of the following requirements implemented.
+You don't necessarily need to run this to understand my approach to this exercise, as I've documented that below, but I wanted to include access to the environment; 1. because that's what vagrant is for, and 2. in the case that you'd like to explore my environment with all of the following requirements implemented.

 ___
 Collecting Metrics: